Snowman-cpu/Playlist-title-scraper/README.md

 ### Running the Script

-1. Open the `Pythin_script.py` file and replace the `playlist_url` with the URL of the YouTube playlist you want to scrape.

-2. Run the script from your terminal:
+1. Run the script from your terminal:
     ```bash
     python Pythin_script.py
     ```

+2. The script will prompt you to enter the YouTube playlist URL.
+Paste the URL and press Enter.

 The script will then print the playlist title and a numbered list of all the video titles.